MimiB2010/ETL_Project/README.md

-#ETL Project
+ETL Project

 For this project, our team extracted data from Lending Club, US Census, and Zillow.
 The Lending Club data was a SQLite file from [Kaggle.com](https://www.kaggle.com/wendykan/lending-club-loan-data#database.sqlite).
 The US Census and Zillow data were csv files obtained from [Kaggle.com](https://www.kaggle.com/goldenoakresearch/us-household-income-stats-geo-locations). and [Zillow.com](https://www.zillow.com/research/data/) respectively.

 We cleaned the data from each source using Jupyter Notebook and Pandas, before putting the data into a relational SQL database, called ZipCodes, via pgAdmin4.
-The tables in the DB are home_values, income_by_zip, loan_data, and loan_information.
+The tables in the database are home_values, income_by_zip, loan_data, and loan_information.

 Details about the cleaning and filtering process: